viamrobotics/docs/docs/manage/data/_index.md

 ## Next steps

-For a comprehensive tutorial on data capture, synchronization, and accessing captures data, see the following tutorial:
+For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see:

 {{< cards >}}
 {{% card link="/tutorials/services/data-mlmodel-tutorial/" %}}